Bermuda Triangle Band: Bermuda Triangle

 The college concert circuit courted Roger and Wendy and booked several long national tours, an arrangement that continued through more than 3000 concerts.
 Using Woodstock, New York, as a temporary songwriting base in 1972, the band generated the folk album Roger and Wendy.
 A female drummer/fiddler, known only as Sam, then joined the group.
 In 1975 the band changed its name to Bermuda Triangle and released its psychedelic folk album Bermuda Triangle in 1977.
 Roger had been writing the bulk of the group's songs.
 National tours and New York City concerts continued at full capacity.
 1984 saw the Bermuda's II vinyl pressed.
 Bermuda Triangle continued their heavy touring schedule until 1993.
 In 2006 they released the R & W Penney CD, a digression into country cajun.
 Then, in January 2007, they reissued the 1977 Bermuda Triangle LP as a CD after remixing, and adding more autoharp tracks and an additional song.
-Spring 2007 sees the release of The Missing Tapes on Winter Solstice Records.
-It is a psychedelic folk CD gleaned from their entire career.
+In Spring 2007 they released The Missing Tapes on Winter Solstice Records.
+It is a psychedelic folk CD featuring works spanning their entire career.
 Most of the songs have never been released before, and some have never been performed.